What is a Volume Indicator?

 Accumulation and dispatch line trends can be used to determine market strength.
 An upward trend may indicate market accumulation, and a downward trend may indicate market dispensation.
 Signals that form trend consistency with the price chart may signal a buy or sell.

 Positive values of VROC indicate an increase in volume, while negative values indicate a decrease in volume.
 Changes in relative strength can be used to measure market momentum.
 For example, a positive VROC may indicate that the market is in an uptrend phase.
-Positive OBV values indicate accumulation, and negative values indicate dispatches. oBV forms trend-consistent signals with price charts and can be used to confirm the reliability of a trend.
+Positive OBV values indicate accumulation, and negative values indicate dispatches.
+OBV forms trend-consistent signals with price charts and can be used to confirm the reliability of a trend.

 When looking at VOL, the key is to combine it with price charts and other technical indicators.
 For example, does an upward or downward price trend coincide with an increase or decrease in volume?
 It is also important to consider the overall context of the market, the trend, and key support and resistance levels.

-How to read the volume indicator
+How to understand the volume indicator

 Indicators Type Observation